This isn’t Burger King!

 In April, 2013, the Oak Tree Cafe relocated from its Uptown location to a new shopping center at 4545 Alameda, N.E. (just west of Jefferson).
 The Oak Tree Cafe’s digs are 2,500 square-feet of welcome to west side diners whose sandwich options were primarily chain restaurants which blight their neighborhoods.
 An outdoor patio with umbrella-shaded tables accommodates another forty guests or so.
 At its expansive new location, the Oak Tree Cafe now serves burgers, beer, wine and appetizers.

 As of my initial visit to the Alameda location on 10 May 2013, only the famous Oak Tree bell hasn’t made it to its new home.
 At the Uptown location, once you took your seat, conversations with your dining companions were periodically be punctuated by the tintinnabulation of a bell positioned by the cafe door.
 As customers exited, they were invited to please ring the bell “if the food was great and service was crazy.”
 Without exception, everyone exiting the premises rang the bell.
 Look for the bell to make its way to Alameda soon.
 One of the Oak Tree Cafe’s loyal customers is repairing the brackets to hold the bell in place.

 For a restaurant with a reputation for service, it’s surprising to find that there is no tableside wait service.
-Instead you’ll place your order at a counter, interacting with an affable server (maybe even Janet, Rob’s pulchritudinous girlfriend) who’s happy to answer any questions you may have or to make recommendations if you need them.
+Instead you’ll place your order at a counter, interacting with an affable server (maybe even Janet, Rob’s pulchritudinous fiance as of August, 2015) who’s happy to answer any questions you may have or to make recommendations if you need them.
 When you first walk in don’t be surprised to be greeted with a friendly handshake and an introduction “I’m Rob Carson.
 Welcome to the Oak Tree Cafe.”
 It probably won’t be the only time you interact with Carson who’s a peripatetic presence at the restaurant, flitting throughout the premises with an ambassadorial flair.